CodeWithGauravRajput/JSON-parsed-automated-ML-modelling/README.md

 ## Usage

 Once installed, you can leverage AutoML's features through its intuitive interface.
-Whether you're tackling classification, regression, or clustering tasks, AutoML has got you covered.
+Whether you're tackling classification  and  regression  tasks, AutoML has got you covered.
 Customize your models with specific constraints, objectives, and preferences to tailor them to your needs.

 ## Additional Resources